The Resistance (game)

-The Resistance is a social role-playing card-based party game.
+The Resistance is a social role-playing card-based social deduction party game.
 The game's premise involves a war between government and resistance groups, and players are assigned various roles related to these groups.
 A King Arthur themed-variant with additional roles is marketed as Avalon.
-Like other deductive reasoning party games, The Resistance and Avalon rely on certain players attempting to disrupt the larger group working together, while the rest of the players work to reveal the spy working against them.
+Like other social deduction games, The Resistance and Avalon rely on certain players attempting to disrupt the larger group working together, while the rest of the players work to reveal the spy working against them.

 Games take upwards of half an hour, and are played with five to ten players.
 The Resistance was initially playable with a standard 52-card deck of playing cards, but the newest version of the game includes extra cards which cannot be simulated in such a way.
 The published version of the game includes a board to track progress, role cards, voting cards, mission success and fail cards, tokens, and additional game-modifying plot cards.
 Thematically, the game shares the same dystopian setting as Coup and Grifters, two other games by Indie Board & Cards.